johanv/blog.johanv.org/posts/how-to-change-the-status-of-a-civicrm-event-participant-by-scanning-a-bar-code.rst

 Thoughts
 ========
 I cannot repeat enough that this is just a proof of concept.
-It read participant IDs, and changes statuses.
+It reads participant IDs, and changes statuses, that's all.
 Do not use this to prevent people from entering your event without paying; it is very easy to spoof the bar code by guessing other participant ID's.
+As Alain suggested, you cold add a hash to the bar code, and check that hash in the client program.

 If you do not want to patch CiviCRM, you can also generate a bar code based on contact ID and event ID.
 You will have to adapt your API calls,